lclemente225/yugioh-price-checker-project/README.md

 # Concerns
 1. I know that the API that I obtained all the card and price info isn't actively updated.
 For now, I am content with this because the main purpose of this project was to learn full-stack web development.
 The API provided data for the search results.
 2. The website might look at bit sketchy.
 I'm not a designer, but im trying to make changes to it to make it look more towards the theme I'm going for.

+# Contact Me
+Let me know any ways to improve my code.
+I'm still learning everything, so I'd gladly take code reviews.
+LawrenceClemente3@gmail.com